jakkaj/k-scratch-node/README.md

 You can run ```ks``` by changing to the folder where your publish settings are are located (or any child) or you can use the -p option to set a path (absolute or relative).

+It's a good idea to keep your publish settings up the path, outside of your repo so you don't accidentally check it in.

 ```ks -l -p ~/dev/something```

 ### Logging